TheJelmega/prog-lang/design/README.md

 _TODO: add note on (memory) effect implications_

-#### Abstract return types in interface declarations
+#### Abstract return types in trait declarations

-Functions in interfaces may also return an abstract return types, this will create an anonymous associated type within the interface.
+Functions in traits may also return an abstract return types, this will create an anonymous associated type within the trait.

-Evety `impl Interface` in the return type of an associated function in an interface is desugared to an anonymous associated type.
+Evety `impl Trait` in the return type of an associated function in an trait is desugared to an anonymous associated type.
 The return type that appears in teh implementation's funciton signature is used to determine the value of hte associated type.

-##### Differences between generics and `impl Interface` in a return
+##### Differences between generics and `impl Trait` in a return

-When used as a type argument, `impl Interfaces` work similar to the semantics of generic type parameters.
+When used as a type argument, `impl trait` work similar to the semantics of generic type parameters.
 But when used in the return, there are significant changes, as unlike with a generic parameter where the caller can choose the return type, the implementation chooses the function's return type.

 For example, the function
 ```
-fn foo<T is Interface>() -> T { ... }
+fn foo<T is Trait>() -> T { ... }
 ```
 Allows the caller to determine the return type.

 In contrast, the function
 ```
-fn foo() -> impl Interface { ... }
+fn foo() -> impl Trait { ... }
 ```
 doesn't allow the caller to explicitly determine the return type.
-Instead the function chooses the return type, with the only guarantee that it implements the required interfaces.
+Instead the function chooses the return type, with the only guarantee that it implements the required traits.

-#### Impl interface limitations
+#### Impl trait limitations

-An impl interface type may only occur for non-`extern` functions.
+An impl trait type may only occur for non-`extern` functions.
 It can also not be the type of a variable declaration, a field, or appear inside a type alias.

-### 10.1.19.
+### 11.1.19.
 Record types

 ```
 <record-type> := '{' <record-members> '}'